PApostol/CookieExtractor/README.md

 `python cookie_extractor.py`

-To compile to a single binary (e.g. executable), get [pyinstaller](https://pypi.org/project/PyInstaller/) via `pip install PyInstaller` and run:
+To compile to a single binary (e.g. executable), install [pyinstaller](https://pypi.org/project/PyInstaller/) via `pip install pyinstaller` and run:

-`pyinstaller -F cookie_extractor.py`
+`pyinstaller --onefile cookie_extractor.py`

-Note that this will make the binary tied to the OS you create it on (i.e. running on Windows will create an .exe that can't run on Linux, and vice-versa).
+Note that this will make the binary tied to the OS you create it on (e.g. running on Windows will create an .exe that can't run on Linux, and vice-versa).

-##### Disclaimer:
-Don't use this for unethical stuff!